lifeclips/blog/_posts/2021-12-25-we-re-all-gonna-die.md

 "Shall we look at the moon, my little loon?
 Why do you cry?
 Make the most of your life, while it is rife
-While it is light
+While it is light"

-Well, you do enough talk
+"Well, you do enough talk
 My little hawk, why do you cry?
 Tell me, what did you learn from the Tillamook burn?
 Or the Fourth of July?